klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/admin.md

 ## admin_stopStateMigration <a id="admin_stopstatemigration"></a>

 The `stopStateMigration` administrative method stops the currently running state migration.
-This method takes no parameters, returning `null` or an error whether state migration was stop or not.
+This method takes no parameters, returning `null` or an error whether state migration was stopped or not.

 | Client  | Method invocation             |
 | :-----: | ----------------------------- |